FDA chief: Infant formula shortages could begin to ease within days

 “I am pleased to say we’ve made very significant progress” on reopening the plant, Califf told members of a House appropriations subcommittee, “and I think we are on track to get it open within the next week to two weeks, most likely at the outbound two weeks.”

-Califf said the combination of increased production from other manufacturers and new authority on importing formula means “we should see improvement within days.”
+Califf said increased production from other manufacturers and new authority on importing formula means “we should see improvement within days.”

-However, he acknowledged “it will be a few weeks before we’re back to normal.”
+However, he acknowledged that “it will be a few weeks before we’re back to normal.”

 Lawmakers grilled Califf about why it took months to inspect the plant, even though agency officials knew about longstanding safety conditions.
 But Califf declined to answer in any detail, citing an ongoing internal investigation.